jazzfan2/anagrams/README.md

 Options can be combined but only one (1) language can be set at the time.

-One of more [WORD] arguments must be given, to which the program will present all matching combinations of words, given the option settings.
+One of more [WORD] arguments must be given, to which the program will present all matching anagrams given the option settings.

 For example, the command: